A BRIEF HISTORY OF WHITEHAVEN, CUMBRIA

 In the 1920s and 1930s Whitehaven council built its first council houses.
 Many more were built after 1945, principally the Mirehouse estate which was built in the early 1950s.

 In 1926 Whitehaven castle was converted into a hospital.
 West Cumberland hospital was built between 1957 and 1964.

 In the 20th century industries in Whitehaven included silk manufacture and chemicals and the port continued to be busy.
 However, coal mining in the area ended in the 1980s.

-At the end of the 20th century Whitehaven underwent a renaissance.
-In 1993 a company was formed to refurbish the harbour and parts of the town.
+At the end of the 20th century Whitehaven underwent a revival.
+In 1993 a company was formed to refurbish the harbor and parts of the town.
 Old buildings on Sugar Tongue were demolished.
 A 40-metre tower called the Crows Nest with a viewing platform was built.
-In 1998 a sea lock was built enclosing the harbour.
+In 1998 a sea lock was built enclosing the harbor.
 A 100-berth marina was built in 1997.

-The whole harbour was lighted.
-On Lime Tongue a light sculpture called The Wave was built.
+The whole harbor was lighted.
+On Lime Tongue, a light sculpture called The Wave was built.
 This ingenious device is reflected in the sea.
 It is green on one side of the tongue and blue on the other.
 An area called the Hub was built with a tented structure.

 Meanwhile the Beacon opened in 1996.
 Haig colliery closed in 1986 but in 1997 it was converted into a mining museum.
 A new museum called Rum Story was built in 2000.
 To coincide with this a Rum Festival was held.

 Tourism is now a major industry in Whitehaven and the Whitehaven Maritime Festival began in 1999.
 In recent years fishing has become an important industry.
 Today Whitehaven has a population of 24,500.

 Image by Sean Duffy from Pixabay